Aba-Network/aba-blockchain/README.md

 . ./venv/Scripts/Activate.ps1
 ```

-Note: you should now see <venv> on the left if Activate worked.
+Note: you should now see (venv) on the left of the command prompt if Activate worked.
 Then do:

 ```
 aba init